 Form W-8BEN-E is valid for three calendar years after the end of the year the form was signed.
-For example, if a foreign entity gave you a form signed July 1, 2021, that foreign entity’s W-8BEN-E would be valid until Dec.
+For example, if a foreign entity gave you a form signed July 1, 2022, that foreign entity’s W-8BEN-E would be valid until Dec.
 31, 2025.
 Make sure you send the foreign company a new form in advance of this date so they can complete and return it to you without missing any payments.

 However, if any information about the foreign entity changes during that time, the form becomes invalid.
 If, for example, the foreign entity changes its name, it will need to complete a new form and submit it to you before it can receive any further payments.
 Submitting a new form also resets the clock on the expiration date.

 Review the form for accuracy and completeness to make sure your small business is compliant with US tax law.
 Make sure the payment processor you use has the capability to process international payments and knows the amount of tax to withhold.
 Here are two key tips to help you stay compliant.

 Paper forms are ripe for mistakes.
 The person filling out the form could have made an error and, instead of using a new form, scratched out their error.
 This can cause confusion on your end, as you’re not sure which item they meant to check.
 Paper forms can also get lost and take a long time to arrive from international destinations.

 Using electronic forms ensures the information is legible, accurate, and timely.
 As soon as the foreign entity has completed the form, you can receive it via email and add it to your business records.
 The form is also accessible by your finance team, making it easier for them to handle taxes appropriately and get payments set up quickly.